10 ADHD Entrepreneur Tips To Help You Focus And Get Stuff DoneAug 07, 2022

 Boundaries are a good thing ;)

-Free Coaching & Coworking with Me on YouTube!
+Speaking of body doubling, come join our Free Coaching & Coworking with Me on Zoom!

-🥰 For the benefit of the Pomodoro Technique and Body Doubling you're gonna want to join my Coaching & Coworking sessions Live on YouTube (most) Thursdays at 9:00 am PST.
+🥰 For the benefit of the Pomodoro Technique and Body Doubling you're gonna want to join my Coaching & Coworking sessions Live on Zoom on the 1st and 3rd Thursday of the month at 9:00 am PST.

 3. Only Do 3 Tasks Per Day...MAX!